-We tied a rope to the top of the ladder and then walked it to vertical.
-I was about to send Mabel to the other side of the house to pull to help get the ladder up the roof, when I realized a problem.
+We tied a rope to the top of the ladder and then walked it to a vertical position.
+I was about to send Mabel to the other side of the house to help get the ladder up the roof by pulling on the rope when I realised a problem.